karmab/kcli/docs/index.rst

-*mailserver*       None                                 Mail server where to send the notification (on port 25) *mailfrom*         None                                 Mail address to send mail from *mailto*           []                                   List of mail addresses to send mail to *playbook*         False                                Generates a playbook for the vm of the plan instead of creating it.
-Useful to run parts of a plan on baremetal
-*vmrules*          []                                   List of rules with an associated dict to apply for the corresponding entry, if a regex on the entry name is matched.
+*mailserver*       None                                 Mail server where to send the notification (on port 25) *mailfrom*         None                                 Mail address to send mail from *mailto*           []                                   List of mail addresses to send mail to *vmrules*          []                                   List of rules with an associated dict to apply for the corresponding entry, if a regex on the entry name is matched.
 The profile of the matching vm will be updated with the content of the rule
 *wait*             False                                Whether to wait for cloudinit/ignition to fully apply *waitcommand*      None                                 a specific command to use to validate that vm is ready